15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 12. Multi-Purpose Furniture

 Consider furniture that serves multiple functions, such as a desk with built-in shelves, a fold-down wall desk, or a window seat with storage underneath.
-These furniture choices are like Swiss Army knives for your workspace, maximizing utility while minimizing clutter.

 This is especially helpful if you have a workspace with limited square footage.
 As your needs change, multi-purpose furniture can often evolve with you.

-13. Consider vertical solutions
+13. Consider Vertical Solutions

 Instead of spreading out horizontally, explore the untapped potential of vertical space.
 Think about shelves that climb upwards, wall-mounted organizers, and hanging pockets.
-These solutions take advantage of the often-overlooked vertical dimension, opening up new avenues for organization and storage.

 By going vertical, you're giving your workspace room to breathe.
-It's like expanding your horizons but in an upward direction.

 This is another way to keep your tools and supplies within arm's reach without cluttering your work surface.
-A vertical approach not only makes your area more organized but also adds a touch of creativity to your surroundings, both practical and visually pleasing.
+Think shelves, wall-mounted cubbies, and hangers (like for your office plants).

 14. Digital Detox Zone

-Think about Google Headquarters (at least, if the movie ‘Interns’ is an accurate depiction).
+Think about Google headquarters (at least, if the movie 'The Internship' is an accurate depiction).
 In the movie, this space of data-driven tech genius had pods for napping and tapping out.
-Many businesses are doing things like this, and it’s not because it lowers productivity or morale.

 Plus, it can be fun to add a little piece of pizzazz to your workspace.
 Think of a hanging egg chair or pillow-padded window seat.

-15. Reset routine
+15. Reset Routine

 I’ve shared before about my reset routine and how having this one routine can save you a ton of time and effort.
-Dedicate a few minutes at the end (or middle) of each workday to do a quick sweet of your workspace.
+Dedicate a few minutes at the end (or middle) of each workday to do a quick sweep of your workspace.

 Toss the sludge-stained coffee mug from this morning into the sink or dishwasher, and straighten the rug that’s been scooted off center after hours of rolling your chair back and forth.
-Keeping a minimalist space isn’t just about the set-up; it’s also about the maintenance.

 Remember, the goal of a minimalist home workspace is to create a calm, focused, and clutter-free environment that enhances your productivity and overall well-being.
-As always, take what works and leave what doesn’t- adapt these tips to your personal preferences and create a space that supports your workflow.
+Not an empty room, a supportive one.